Jim Bolger: Third term

 The 1996 election saw New Zealand First, led by former National minister Winston Peters, holding the balance of power after the 1996 election.
 Bolger's government stayed in office in a caretaker role while negotiations began for a coalition government.
 Although National remained the largest single party, neither Bolger nor Labour leader Helen Clark could form a government on their own.
 Neither party could govern without the support of New Zealand First, leaving Peters in a position where he could effectively choose the next prime minister.

 Ultimately, in December 1996, Peters decided to go into coalition with National.
-Bolger had to pay a very high price in order to stay in power, however.
+Bolger had to pay a very high price to stay in power, however.
 As part of a detailed coalition agreement Peters became deputy prime minister and Treasurer.
 The latter post was created specifically for Peters, and was senior to the existing post of Minister of Finance, which was retained by Birch.
 Bolger also made significant policy concessions as well.
 He also allowed Peters full latitude to select ministers from New Zealand First, unusual for a junior coalition partner in a Westminster system.
 There were concerns about whether Bolger and Peters could work together, since Bolger had sacked Peters from his cabinet in 1991 over Peters' objections to Ruthanasia.
 However, no major issues surfaced between them.

 Bolger's administration made progress in settling historical grievances with the Māori under the Treaty of Waitangi.
 These settlements aimed to address longstanding issues related to land and resource rights, contributing to the reconciliation process between the government and Māori communities.